foxbunny/pokeatui/README.md

 When the typing is finished, the callback is invoked.

-This method will throw an exception iof there are no focused elements.
+This method will throw an exception if there are no focused elements.

 Example: